Top of main content

 Anaerobic wastewater treatment project

-Currently, medium to large sewage works use activated sludge techniques to treat wastewater.
-This involves bubbling air through the sewage.
+Wastewater treatment methods at medium to large sewage works rely on activated sludge.
+This century-old process involves bubbling air through sewage.
 It supports the growth of bacteria that clean the water so it’s safe to discharge to the environment.
-The technique has been used for over 100 years and has played a huge global role in improving public health.

 The technique is already used in tropical regions.
 The warm temperatures help the bacteria perform at their best.
 For the UK climate, however, they will need some help.
 We've been following the research into this for over ten years.
 We're very excited to be now taking it to the next level.